frobino/EclipseTrainingSlides/tracecompass/slides.md

 - Providing the analysis requirement from the analysis
 - Exploring the analysis in Project Explorer
 	- Analysis shown if all requirements are fulfilled
-	- Otherwise analysis is striked-through
+	- Otherwise analysis is struck-through
 - Showing the analysis help

 ---